|Project||AprilTags Visual Fiducial System|

 Pre-generated tag families

 Each set includes individual PNGs of each tag, a mosaic PNG containing every tag, and a ready-to-print postscript file with one tag per page.
+All the files can be found on our github: apriltag-imgs.

 C Language Implementation

-AprilTags-C - The C implementation is intended for software developers wanting to integrate AprilTags into their application.
+The C implementation is intended for software developers wanting to integrate AprilTags into their application.
 It has no external dependencies, but does not include image acquisition support.

 Java Language Implementation